ben-james-dodwell/github-pages-blog/content/blog/aws-s3-static-website/index.md

 I anticipate that I will be primarily using the AWS console to familiarise myself with the services and options, but would like to move towards [Terraform](https://www.terraform.io/) later.

-So, the first step is creating an S3 bucket.
+So, the first step is creating an simple storage service (S3) bucket.
 There are [bucket naming rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucketnamingrules.html?icmpid=docs_amazons3_console) to consider, but the key point being that the name must be globally unique since it will form part of the FQDN used to access it.
 Next, I've configured [static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/userguide/EnableWebsiteHosting.html) which provides a website endpoint for the bucket; this is only HTTP and would be better as HTTPS so I will revisit this later.

 For now, I will upload placeholder HTML so that I can focus on all of the cloud infrastructure and DevOps pipelines first then work on the resume content when the automation is all running.